code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning.md

 98% of attendees would recommend our program to another teacher.
 The majority of our workshop attendees rank it the **best professional development ever.**

-<%= view :three_circles, circles: [
-{img: '/images/testimonials/fit-150/twoteachers.jpg', text: '"I do not have a computer science background.
-I would change nothing about the training.
-It was an incredible experience, and I felt valued and respected."'}, {img: '/images/testimonials/fit-150/teacher-renee.jpg', text: '"I would absolutely recommend anything Code.org has to offer to any teacher.
-Period.
-The lesson plans are incredible."'}, {img: '/images/testimonials/fit-150/teacher-juan.jpg', text: '"It was absolutely rich and the most meaningful training I have ever attended in 16 years of teaching."'}] %>

 <br>